By Lawrence “Buddy” Martin

 The emotionalism was captivating.
 It did not dawn on me until years later just how many of these dancers and shouters would take their leave from Pentecostalism and be later found in more traditional churches.
 I think this was due to the emotional burn out such as my mother experienced.

-Anyway, during the next ten years my exposure to religion would alternate between the United Pentecostal Church and the Church of God – Anderson.
+During the next ten years (1949-59) my exposure to religion would alternate between the United Pentecostal Church and the Church of God – Anderson.
 But like many young people my interest in religion began to lessen over time.
 I enlisted in the Navy at age 18, and served from 1959 to 1963.
 (Age 18 to 22.)

 After I got out of the Navy, I relocated to Colorado, where I was to meet my beautiful wife to be.
 My wife’s father was a UPC minister.